 - You will see here the range of table cells inserted already.

-- From the options, select the Average
+- Select the Average option.

 Things to Remember